Your air conditioner isn’t just your best line of defense against summertime heat. It’s also your number one tool for managing high humidity.

 More food for thought: HVAC sizing and dehumidifiers

 The four tips covered here are all about helping an existing air conditioner remove humidity more effectively.
-Here are some additional ways to manage humidity that don’t involve your existing equipment:
+Here are some additional ways to manage humidity that doesn’t involve your existing equipment:

 - HVAC system sizing: When your HVAC contractor installed your air conditioner, they might have installed one that was too big.
 This is a very common problem in our industry.
 You can read all about it here, but the bottom line is that overpowered air conditioners often don’t run long enough to effectively remove humidity from your home.